wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 Global reset: \* { margin: 0; padding: 0;}
 Always use either margin bottom or margin top but do not mix.
 Preferably use margin-bottom

+Padding - for elements with background color and borders (side)

 ### Collapsing Margins

 When two margins occupy the same space, they collapse ie the highest margin will take up the space

+## Adding Dimensions

+use _width_ and _height_
+set height or width to _auto_ if the height was specified previously using percentage(%) is usually of the parent container (changes in responsiveness)